List of variations of Tute

 Tute is a card game for two or four players, originating in Italy, and one of the most popular card games in Spain.
 The game is played with a deck of traditional Spanish playing cards or naipes that are very similar to the Italian 40-card deck.
-Most of Tute variants have very similar rules to normal tute.
-This variations are different by the number of deck cards used or variations in the standard rules.
+Most of the tute variants have very similar rules to normal tute.
+The variants differ in the number of deck cards used or variations in the standard rules.

 Havanian Tute

 At the start of the hand both players receive eight cards, the trump is placed in the same way as normal Tute.

 This Havanian of Tute is a two player variant.
 After the deal, each player receives eight cards.
 The trump is placed the same way as in two-player normal tute.

 Like in normal tute after each play, the winning player after placing in the baza the two cards, will take from the deck a card and the loser the next one.

 The worth of cards is the same.
-The players can't chant tute and the rest of Canticles can be made any moment of the hand (except when only two cards left in the deck).
+The players can't chant tute and the rest of canticles can be made any moment of the hand (except when only two cards left in the deck).

 If the player has a seven of the trump suit, and the card is bigger, this card can be exchanged with the seven.

 The player that earn 100+ wins the game.

 Players can chant capote when the same player gets the last eight tricks of the hand, when a player chants capote the points earned by both doesn't count and the rest of the game depends on the player to get the 8 tricks if the player doesn't reach the 8 tricks the opponent wins the game.

-Draged Tute
+Draged tute

-The Draged Tute is a three player variant, each one receives 13 cards.
+The draged tute is a three player variant, each one receives 13 cards.
 The last card, after the deal is done is turned face up, as in normal tute, turning in to the trump suit.
 The Game rules of Normal Tute stand, including the canticles.

 After the final counting, the player that won more points earns 100 chips from each opponent.
 If the player has 100 points or fewer; 200 chips from each opponent.

 During the play, the player that chants the 40, earns 40 chips.
 For chanting the 20, earns 20 chips.